NovatecConsulting/developer-security-training/Challenges/Challenge-6/README.md

 # Challenge Collection 6: Using Components With Known Vulnerabilities

-The challenges in this chapter are all about security issues of libraries or other 3rd party components the application uses internally.

 * [Challenge 6.1: Inform the shop about a vulnerable library it is using](#challenge-61-inform-shop-about-vulnerable-library)
    * [Tips:](#tips)